RaniaMostafa0/Clothing-Segmentation-DeepLabV3/README.md

 - **Limitations**:
   - Small accessory classes (Belt, Sunglasses, Scarf) frequently misclassified.
   - Clothing missed/misclassified when the subject occupies a small fraction of the frame.
-  - Segmentation degrades with 4-6+ people in frame which is expected, since the ATR training dataset consists of single-person images; the model was never exposed to multi-subject scenes during training.
+  - Segmentation degrades with 4-6+ people in frame which is expected, since the ATR training dataset consists of single-person images; the model was primarily trained on single-person images, making generalization to crowded scenes more challenging.
   - Occasional misclassification on unusual camera angles (e.g. overhead shots).

 ### Sample Inference Output